 (RSS Post Importer Plugin)

-RSS Post Importer lets you curate, import, syndicate, merge and display full text feeds on your WordPress blog.
+RSS Post Importer lets you import, curate, syndicate, merge and display full text RSS feeds on your WordPress blog.

-The plugin will fetch an RSS feed and publish the full article content of every item in the feed as a standalone post.
+The plugin fetches an RSS feed and publishes the entire content of every item in your feed as a separate post.

 For more details, go here: